Emotional resilience sounds like a skill, something you can build and train with practice.

 Coping skills should be a last resort.

-True emotional resilience comes from cultivating good habits that make coping skills necessary in the first place.
+True emotional resilience comes from cultivating good habits that make coping skills unnecessary in the first place.

 Answer: Definitely not!